 I have heard about some other approaches to sex offender management on Halloween.
 Some sheriffs’ offices use the holiday as an opportunity to conduct additional address verifications on registrants.
 That is permissible under G.S.
 14-208.9A(b).
 Some local probation offices require sex offender probationers to report in to the office on Halloween evening.
 That’s probably fine under the regular condition of probation that requires an offender “report as directed by [the] probation officer at reasonable times and places and in a reasonable manner,” G.S.
 15A-1343(b)(3), but the visit might cease to be “reasonable” if it required the offender to stay for the entire evening.
 Some offices apparently provide refreshments, so maybe offenders stay voluntarily.

 I’d be interested to hear about any other local practices.
+There may local ordinances in some places that impose additional restrictions.
 Parents and guardians can obviously take matters into their own hands by searching the registry to determine if there are any houses they would like to skip.
-Ultimately, remember that the biggest risk to children on Halloween is not sex offenders or, as Jeff discussed last year, adulterated candy, but rather being hit by a car.
+Ultimately, remember that the biggest risk to children on Halloween is not sex offenders or, as Jeff discussed a while ago, adulterated candy, but rather being hit by a car.
 So be careful out there.
-And have fun!